r12f/sonic-book/src/5-2-2-bgp-route-update-workflow.md

                 }
                 ...
             }
-            // Handle other ops, like DEL_COMMAND, etc.
+            // Handle other ops, like DEL_COMMAND for route deletion, etc.
             ...
         }